Why are my hens not laying? Some common causes.

 A good sign of a pullet approaching lay is the colour of her comb.
 If her comb turns a bright red colour she's ready.
 The reason for the colour change is to show the rooster that she is ready to start laying fertile eggs.
 Her pelvis will be wider and if you look at her vent it will be moist and pink.

 There is also a simple test you can do to check if your hen is laying/ready.
 Hold the hen firmly and turn her on her back.
-Find her vent area and feel for 2 bones sticking up.
+Put your fingers on her breast bone and work your way down to her vent area.
+You should feel 2 bones sticking up.
 These are her pelvic bones.
-If you can fit only 1 finger upright between her pelvic bones she's still roughly 4 weeks off laying, 1 and 1/2 fingers means she's a little closer, 2/3 weeks and 2 or more fingers means she's either close or laying already.
+If you can fit only 1 finger upright between her pelvic bones she's still roughly 4 weeks off laying, 1 and 1/2 fingers means she's a little closer, 2/3 weeks and 2 or more fingers means she's either close to or laying already.

 This hen is laying.
 I could fit 2 fingers comfortably between her pelvic bones and note the colour of her vent.